GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     anti-aliasing (same as *bits* = 1).

 **-S**
-    Print to standard output the GhostScript command after it has been executed.
+    Print to standard error the GhostScript command after it has been executed.

 **-Tb**\ \|\ **e**\ \|\ **E**\ \|\ **f**\ \|\ **F**\ \|\ **j**\ \|\ **g**\ \|\ **G**\ \|\ **m**\ \|\ **t**
     Sets the output format, where **b** means BMP, **e** means EPS,